m-jewel/SnapSpace/README.md

   - Quick access to settings and customization.

 <ins>e.
 Smart Features</ins>
-  - Auto Mode Switch: Automatically switches modes based on the time or connected devices (e.g., switches to Gaming Mode when a controller is connected).
+  - [to do] Auto Mode Switch: Automatically switches modes based on the time or connected devices (e.g., switches to Gaming Mode when a controller is connected).
-  - Focus Mode: Temporarily blocks gaming distractions during Study Mode.
+  - [to do] Focus Mode: Temporarily blocks gaming distractions during Study Mode.
-  - Launch on Startup: Option to automatically start the app with the system.
+  - [to do] Launch on Startup: Option to automatically start the app with the system.